dubs3c/kollab/README.md

 - [ ] When you delete a path, delete corresponding logs
 - [ ] Randomize basic auth password on every startup, print new password in console for user
 - [ ] DNS pingback functionality
 - [ ] Improve frontend - store a subset of event logs in the browser
+- [ ] Upload files to be served

 ## Contributing
 Any feedback or ideas are welcome!
 Want to improve something?
 Create a pull request!